gravitational/teleport/rfd/0184-agent-auto-updates.md

 ##### Failure mode 1(a): the new version crashes

 I create a new deployment with a broken version.
-The version is deployed to the canaries.
+The version is deployed to a few instances picked randomly.
-The canaries crash, the updater reverts the update, the agents connect back online and advertise they have rolled-back.
-The maintenance is stuck until the canaries are running the target version.
+Those instances are called the canaries.
+As the new version has an issue, one or many of those canary instances can't run the new version and their updater has to revert to the previous one.
+The agents connect back online and advertise they have failed to update.
+The maintenance is stuck until every instance that got selected to test the new version is back online, and running the new version.

 <details>
 <summary>Autoupdate agent plan</summary>